parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 2. Click **OK** to create a block design named *design_1*

 3. IP from the catalog can be added in different ways.
-Click on *Add IP* in the message at the top of the *Diagram* panel, or press Ctrl + I, or right-click anywhere in the Diagram workspace and select Add IP
+Click on *Add IP* button in the top of the *Diagram* panel, or press Ctrl + I, or right-click anywhere in the Diagram workspace and select Add IP

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig9.png" alt="fig8" style="zoom:67%;" />